sbryngelson/group-docs/group-syllabus/figures.md

 * If the range is different but the axis label is the same, you can leave space for the tick labels for both but remove the axis label for the figures on the right.

-* If all the data are marked in the same way (lines, markers, etc.) in each subplot, only use one legend, likely centered above the plots, that can be interpreted as shared amongst all the subplots.
+* If all the data are marked similarly (lines, markers, etc.) in each subplot, only use one legend, likely centered above the plots, to be interpreted as shared amongst all the subplots.

 * Be specific with your legends.
 Your readers should be able to distinguish the data series by reading the legends only, not requiring the caption to determine what the figure means.

 ### Color bars

-If your data involves a color bar, use one that makes sense for the data you are plotting.
+If your data involves a color bar, use one that makes sense for the data you plot.
 You can read more about this online, like [here](https://chartio.com/learn/charts/how-to-choose-colors-data-visualization/) or [here](https://academy.datawrapper.de/article/140-what-to-consider-when-choosing-colors-for-data-visualization).
 Common guidelines are
 * Don't use the rainbow/jet color scheme (read more about the problem with this [here](https://stats.stackexchange.com/questions/223315/why-use-colormap-viridis-over-jet))